-Although the Copacabana Beach essentially put Brazil on the touristic map, there are many more beautiful beaches to this country.
+Although the Copacabana Beach essentially put Brazil on the touristic map, there are many more beautiful beaches to this country and it’s one of the romantic hotspots of Brazil.
 Brazil’s beaches are voted some of the top best beaches to see in the world.
 Crystal clear water, white sand, rainforest views and mystical sunsets are just some of what you’ll see here.
 Although there are too many beaches to name, here is a list of the Top 10 Beaches in Brazil.

-Lagoinha do Leste might be paradise at its best.
+Lagoinha do Leste is in the city of Florianópolis and located in the southeast of the island of Santa Catarina.
+It might be paradise at its best.
 The landscape is full of lagoons, full waves and warm clear waters.
 This beach can be reached by foot.
 The beach is known for the moonlight glimmering off the crystal clear water so be sure to stay until the sun goes down because this is a site you don’t want to miss.
 This beach is very isolated so tourists have to bring their own food and drinks but please clean up your garbage.
 It is recommended to travel in groups if you’re travelling at night.

 Arpoador is a spot mainly known for being the best surfing spot in Rio de Janeiro.
 It boasts 7 to 10 foot waves non-stop.
 There’s a strong riptide that creates a quick re-entry.
 There is only a small take off point and it is only ideal for locals or tourist of professional level surfing capabilities.